zhuorantan/TelegramGPT/README.md

 - `--data-dir`

 Set the directory to store conversation data.
-Default is `/app/data`.
+If not set, data won't be persisted.

 - `--webhook-listen-address`